omahane/manager-readme/README.md

 I value consitency and reliability, both of which can be indicative of integrity.
 I want my words and my actions to be well aligned and look for colleagues at work to be similarly aligned.
 If I say that I intend to do something and commit to it, I am going to take the steps necessary to maximize the likelihood of doing what I said I would do.
 I will also follow up about the status of that commitment, so that all of the interested and informed parties are aware of the current status.

 ## Change gonna come
+Recently, I apologized to a person who reported to me, a person who most of the development team thinks of as a junior developer.
+We were having a one-on-one, and she asked me to compare her with another developer to explain why she is considered a junior developer but the other person is not.
+I described the difference in their education and different jobs before coming to their development positions.
+She pointed out that I missed a key portion of her experience that directly preceded her current job.
+I admitted that I had, in fact, forgot to consider her work in data engineering and SQL report development and apologized.
+It was humbling but was not the first time that I have had a blindspot illuminated for me.
+This occasional (and sometimes frequent) admonishment keeps me honest, and I am so happy to know that people have the

 While I believe that much of the description above is both accurate and central to who I am as a manager, some of it has not always been so.
 Given that I have changed in the past, I will likely change in the future.
 It may even change because of interactions and knowledge gained or created while interacting with the readers of this document.
 They may challenge me to question my assumptions, conclusions and habits and cause me to adjust myself accordingly.
 That is the nature of impactful relationships and interactions.
 Conversely, this document may change not even because I have changed so much as because my ability to articulate the who, what and why of myself will have improved with a greater self-awareness or through a more faithful rendition of that awareness.
 In any case, this is not the final word and testimony about me as a manager.
 Like any scientific knowledge, it is the best model to fit the evidence I have today.